 \subsubsection{Communication-Aware Partitioning}

 The balanced partitioning algorithm (B) described in \secRef{parallelization} merges the split processes while keeping communication costs low.
-As a baseline, we compare it against a communication-oblivious, longest processing-time first partitioning algorithm (L) to observe the benefits of modeling communication.
-Both algorithms are heuristic and use the same cost estimation method, but differ in their merge strategy.
-Furthermore, both algorithms are oblivious to the effects of instruction scheduling (which occurs after partitioning) as neither counts the \textcode{NOp}s inserted for data hazards and NoC contention.
+As a baseline, we compare it against communication-oblivious, longest processing-time first partitioning (L) to observe the benefits of modeling communication.
+Both algorithms are heuristic and use the same cost estimation method but differ in their merge strategy.
+Furthermore, both algorithms are oblivious to the effects of instruction scheduling (after partitioning) as neither accounts for the \textcode{NOp}s for data hazards and NoC contention.

-\figRef{manticore_parallel} compares the two approaches for a 15$\times$15 Manticore grid, with VPCL normalized to that of L. We subdivided the VCPL into the fraction of cycles spent on computing (\textcode{compute}), sending messages (\textcode{send}), or doing nothing (\textcode{NOp}) in the straggler.
-The numbers above each bar denote the number of cores used.
-Modeling communication is essential.
-B significantly reduces the total number of \textcode{Send}s (see \tabRef{sends}), reduces the number of \textcode{NOp}s in the straggler, and generally outperforms (except for \textcode{vta}) the communication-oblivious algorithm (L) despite using fewer cores.
-As an example of the critical role of the partitioning algorithm, note that B reduces the VCPL by more than 50\% in \textcode{bc}.
-Without B, the speedup in \figRef{manticore_speedup} would have been 60\% instead of 325\%.
+\figRef{manticore_parallel} compares the two approaches for a 15$\times$15 Manticore grid, with VPCL normalized to that of L. We divided the VCPL into the fraction of cycles in the straggler spent computing (\textcode{compute}), sending messages (\textcode{send}), or doing nothing (\textcode{NOp}).
+Modeling communication is beneficial as B significantly reduces the overall number of \textcode{Send}s (see~\tabRef{sends}), reduces the number of \textcode{NOp}s in the straggler, and generally outperforms (except for \textbf{vta}) the communication-oblivious algorithm (L) while using fewer cores.
+The quality of partitioning significantly affects performance, as evident with \textbf{bc} and \textbf{mm}.